How to increase your credit limit

 • Your credit limit is the amount you have available to borrow on a credit card account.

-• You might be able to increase your credit limit by asking for one, or your lender could give or offer one.
+• You might be able to increase your credit limit by asking for an increase, or your lender could give or offer one.

-• Keeping your financial information up to date, making on-time payments and monitoring your credit reports may help you qualify for a credit limit increase.
+• You may qualify for a credit limit increase by keeping your financial information up to date, making on-time payments and monitoring your credit reports.

 • How you use credit determines how a credit limit increase will affect your credit scores.